justinjradi/mcgill-classroom-scout/README.md

   - Building hours
   - Access restrictions (some rooms such as labs may only be open to certain students)
   - Other activities scheduled outside of Minerva (e.g., meetings, events, and some exams)
-- To work properly, its database must also be complete and up-to-date.

 ### Getting Started